clangen/cgallery/README.md

 all major browser revisions less than a year or two old should work fine. current versions of chrome, safari, firefox, and internet explorer are tested regularly and should be fully supported.

-> there are certain sub-directories i don't want series.php to index, how can i prevent them from showing up in the left panel?

-create an empty file called **.hidden** in the directories you want to exclude.

-> i have a sub-directory that contains a series, not just a simple album. is this supported?

-yes! just create an empty file called **.series** in this directory, and it will be indexed separately.

 > why use cgallery instead of [my current image hosting service]?

 there's not a good reason, honestly. image hosting services are generally cheap/free and are easy to use. i personally like hosting my photos on my servers, and want viewers browse the way i want. i created cgallery for selfish reasons, but realized it may be useful to others.